Pomeranian Evangelical Church: Pomeranian Evangelical Church

 The 20th Pomeranian provincial synod, 9–11 October 1946, had also decided to develop a new church order in order to reconstitute the Ecclesiastical Province of Pomerania as an independent regional Protestant church body.
 On 2 June 1950 the Pomeranian provincial synod adopted the prepared new church order and thus established the Pomeranian Evangelical Church, territorially comprising those parts of the former ecclesiastical province located in then East Germany (German Democratic Republic, GDR).
 By its new constitution its spiritual leader, titled bishop since late 1946, would continue to use that title.
-The Pomeranian Evangelical Church became a full member of the Evangelical Church in Germany and between 1950 and 2003 was a full member of the Evangelical Church of the old-Prussian Union, now a mere umbrella.
+The Pomeranian Evangelical Church became a full member of the Protestant Church in Germany and between 1950 and 2003 was a full member of the Evangelical Church of the old-Prussian Union, now a mere umbrella.
 Under communist pressure the Evangelical Church of the old-Prussian Union had to skip the term Prussian from its name and renamed as Evangelical Church of the Union (Evangelische Kirche der Union; EKU) on its general synod in December 1953.
 In 1956 the Pomeranian church counted 720,000 parishioners, about one third of them with refugee background.

 Evangelical Church in Greifswald

 Following the second constitution of the GDR, enacted on April 9, 1968, and accounting for its de facto transformation into a communist dictatorship, the Council of Ministers of the GDR demoted all church bodies from statutory "Public-law Corporations" (Körperschaft des öffentlichen Rechts) to mere "Civil Associations".
 Thus the council could force the Pomeranian Evangelical Church to remove the term Pomerania from its name, because East German propaganda silenced about all terms recalling former German territory annexed by Poland or the Soviet Union.
 The church body then chose the new name Evangelical Church in Greifswald.

 Along with the status as "Public-law Corporation" the new GDR constitution did away with the church tax, automatically collecting parishioners' contributions as a surcharge on the income tax.
 Now parishioners had to fix the level of their contributions and to transfer them again and again on their own.
 This together with ongoing discrimination of church members, which let many secede from the church, effectively eroded the adherence of parishioners and the financial situation of the Evangelical Church in Greifswald.
-In 1969 the church body, like all its East German fellows, seceded from the umbrella Evangelical Church in Germany and joined the Federation of Protestant Churches within the GDR.
+In 1969 the church body, like all its East German fellows, seceded from the umbrella Protestant Church in Germany and joined the Federation of Protestant Churches within the GDR.